In This Article

 It increases your endurance.

 Marathon runners take note.
-Although you might think that a long run—or any continuous bout of exercise at a constant, moderate effort—would be the most effective way to improve your endurance, research has found that training programs that rely on HIIT workouts actually result in greater improvements in cardiovascular endurance and aerobic performance compared to steady-effort sessions.
+Although you might think that a long run—or any continuous bout of exercise at a constant, moderate effort—would be the most effective way to improve your endurance, research has found that training programs that rely on HIIT workouts result in greater improvements in cardiovascular endurance and aerobic performance compared to steady-effort sessions.
 Even if you don’t have plans to sign up for the next marathon or ride your bike for several hours, this is still good news.
-If your endurance improves, your workouts will start to feel easier and you’ll be able to exercise longer.
+If your endurance improves, your workouts will start to feel more manageable, and you’ll be able to exercise longer.

 It improves your overall health.